Course Prerequisite

 - The Instruction Question - Trainers need to have a variety of mechanics and tools at their disposal to create the highest levels of learning for their students.
 Learners will explore techniques for instruction that align with learning objectives and student personas.
 They will discuss the roadblocks that can occur in remote learning environments and how to effectively design instruction that continues to be engaging and effective in a remote setting.

 - The Alignment Question - Course objectives, instruction, and assessments must all align to create a cohesive learning experience.
-By reviewing educational case studies and expert analysis, learners will develop a set of questions and considerations to aid them in developing alignment in their own course design.
+Learners will review the concepts of alignment and then review an educational case study, comparing the analysis that they perform against the ideas of experts.
+This level of analysis and considerations will aid learners in increasing the level of alignment in their own course design.

 Day 3